hackjie/GPassword/README.md

 }
 ```

-more you can see demo
+more informations you can see `PasswordViewController.swift` in demo project, I write an example.

 ## License